squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 <img width='800' src='./images/InfracostNC2LDZAWS.png'/>

  :exclamation: Important : this landing zone cost estimation does not include the cost of AWS EC2 Metal instance(s) used as node(s) in the Nutanix Cluster.
- Please have a look of metal instances prices here : https://aws.amazon.com/ec2/pricing/on-demand/
+ Please have a look of metal instances prices here : https://aws.amazon.com/ec2/pricing/on-demand/.
+Pricing is per instance-hour consumed for each instance, from the time an instance is launched until it is terminated or stopped.
+Each partial instance-hour consumed will be billed per-second for Linux, Windows, Windows with SQL Enterprise, Windows with SQL Standard, and Windows with SQL Web Instances, and as a full hour for all other instance types.